phossa/phossa-db/README.md

   - Round-robin load balancing

-  	Multiple db connections are used in round-robin fashion (weighted 1-10).
-  	Each connection is monitored and timed with connection time.
+  	Multiple db connections are used in round-robin fashion and weighting factor (1-10) supported.
+Each connection is monitored (pinged).

   - driver tagging, so user can tag different db connection as 'reader' or 'writer'

-- Easy profiling, get each sql and its execution time.
+- Easy profiling, get each executed sql and its execution time.

+- Secure.
+All SQL executed through prepare/execute in low-level drivers.

 Getting started
 ---